 For more information on this topic, visit our New York Apartment and Condo Slip and Fall Accidents page.

 When it comes to liability in a slip and fall accident in a commercial property or apartment complex, the SFGate website makes it clear that the property owner is liable.
 Landlords are responsible for making sure that all walkways are in good condition, that all stairwells are properly lit, that all snow and ice is removed from parking lots and sidewalks and that the conditions that can create a slip and fall case are taken care of quickly and in a professional manner.

 The problems for landlords can be in proving that their properties did not cause the accident to occur.
 In many cases, an insurance claim and settlement can happen so fast that the property owner does not discover there was a payout until their premiums go up.
 But condo boards have created methods that every business can use to effectively handle these types of situations.

 According to Habitat Magazine, most condo boards avoid getting directly involved in personal injury lawsuits or insurance claims by getting the agents and lawyers involved the moment an accident is reported.

-Insurance companies are finding that there are so many slip and fall claims in condos that it is often less expensive to offer a payout than to fight the case in court.
-That means that someone accusing a condo of negligence in a slip and fall accident could walk away with a $10,000 settlement, even if they have no evidence that their injuries were caused by the condo’ property.
+Insurance companies are finding that there are so many fall down claims in condos that it is often less expensive to offer a payout than to fight the case in court.
+That means that someone accusing a condo of negligence in an accident could walk away with a $10,000 settlement, even if they have no evidence that their injuries were caused by the condo' property.

 When a person claims they were injured on a condo's property, the condo board will instantly turn the situation over to its attorney and insurance company and have no further contact with the claimant.
 By doing things in this business-like manner, the condo board avoids the possibility of saying or doing something that could make the case even worse.
 It is a practical approach that helps condo boards around the country to handle these types of cases in a professional manner.